 Under FOI, the public have a right of access to information in public records before they are transferred.
 Members of the public should simply ask the public authority which currently holds the information for access to it.

-Some records are 'retained' by government departments.
+Some records are ‘retained’ by government departments.
 Retention means that a department requests the right to keep back from transfer a record that is over 30 years old.
 The approval to retain is given by the Lord Chancellor, and normally lasts for five years, after which time a new request must be made.
-It is usually granted on the basis of a continuing administrative need by the department, for example maps and plans of mineworkings which are still with the Coal Authority.
+It is usually granted on the basis of a continuing administrative need by the department, for example, maps and plans of mineworkings which are still with the Coal Authority.

 Who agrees what should be retained?

-The Lord Chancellor has to approve all applications to retain a record after the usual thirty year period defined in the Public Records Act.
-Departmental record officers make such requests, which are assessed in the first instance by members of The National Archives' Records Management Department.
+The Lord Chancellor has to approve all applications to retain a record after the usual 30 year period defined in the Public Records Act.
+Departmental record officers make such requests, which are assessed in the first instance by members of The National Archives’ Records Management Department.
 The requests are then considered by the Advisory Council on National Records and Archives, which is chaired by the Master of the Rolls, and composed of MPs, academics, researchers and archivists.
-The Advisory Council scrutinises the applications, and those with which it agrees are passed to the Lord Chancellor for final approval.
+The Advisory Council scrutinises the applications, and those it agrees with are passed to the Lord Chancellor for final approval.